-Sometimes digital teams need more context to the feedback.
-Perhaps they want to delve a little deeper into why people were doing certain things within a service.
+Sometimes we need more context to the feedback.
+Perhaps we want to delve a little deeper into why people were doing certain things within a service.
 One option would be to run semi-structured discussions and talk to people.

 The team would need to plan what they need to talk to people about, keeping a balance between making sure they ask the same questions to each person, and be flexible if they head off on an interesting digression.

 For example, we used semi-structured discussions when we were building a new anti-money laundering hub on the Beta website.
 We reached out to people who regularly accessed that section of the existing site and discussed how we could present our regulatory information around this subject to best support them.

 This information meant that the redesign could fit the needs of these people and the resulting part of the site would be easy for them to use.

 Why should you get involved in user research?